rdrgmnzs/pulp_centos_errata_import/README.md

 It relies on preformatted information since parsing email is the road to madness...

-To run this script on CentOS you need pulp-admin-client, pulp-rpm-admin-extensions, perl-Switch, perl-XML-Simple, perl-Text-Unidecode and perl-Frontier-RPC
+To run this script on CentOS you need
+ - pulp-admin-client
+ - pulp-rpm-admin-extensions
+ - perl-Switch, perl-XML-Simple
+ - perl-Text-Unidecode
+ - perl-Frontier-RPC

 This script was modified from Steve Meier's script which can be found at http://cefs.steve-meier.de/